jayvarner/jayvarner.github.io/portfolio.md

     <div class="row">
         <div class="small-12">
         <img src="../images/FlowAddCalendar.png" />
-            <h2>How I Fixed it All</h2>
+            <h2>How I Fixed It All</h2>
             <p>
-                The user testing revealed that there were deficiencies in navigation and recognizing icons.
-The revised designs address the issues that were revealed.
+                The user testing revealed that there were deficiencies in navigation and recognizing some icons.
+The revised designs address those issues.
 Below are updated workflows, and a set of screens with the revised design.
 For reference, I have also included a set of the screens we used for testing, as well as links to the recordings of the user testing.
             </p>
         </div>
     </div>